microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 | **Member** | **Description**                                                            |
 |------------|----------------------------------------------------------------------------|
-| AnimationMode | Gets or sets a value indicating whether an animation is allowed or not for the zoom factor change.
+| AnimationMode | Gets or sets a value indicating whether an animation is allowed or not for the zoom factor change.<br/>When AnimationMode is Auto, the view change is animated when OS settings enable animations.
 | SnapPointsMode | Gets or sets a value indicating whether the snap points must be ignored or respected during the zoom factor change.
-Defaults to Default.<br/><br/>When animationMode is Auto, the view change is animated when OS settings enable animations.
-When snapPointsMode is Default, snap points are applied.
+Defaults to Default.<br/>When SnapPointsMode is Default, snap points are applied.

 ## ScrollingZoomAnimationStartingEventArgs class